 - High Roller Observation Wheel at the LINQ – Shining bright on the Las Vegas Strip, the 550-foot-tall observation wheel offers stunning, 360-degree views of downtown Las Vegas and beyond.

 - Hoover Dam Tour – The Hoover Dam is a must-see modern engineering marvel and one of the top sightseeing attractions around.

 These are just a few.
-Want more fun ideas for things to do in Las Vegas Head over here for more Vegas attractions to see during your trip.
+If you’re looking for more fun things to do in Las Vegas, check out these top Vegas attractions to see during your trip.